 Designate at least two (2) qualified electors of the county to attend training conducted by the State Board of Election Commissioners before the regularly scheduled preferential primary election for the purpose of being certified by the State Board as poll worker trainers for the county.
 Each designee shall attend either a comprehensive training program conducted by the State Board of Election Commissioners before the regularly scheduled preferential primary election or an advanced training program conducted by the State Board of Election Commissioners after each regular legislative session.
 Any designee who has not served as a certified poll worker trainer during the previous two (2) preferential primary and general elections and previously attended the comprehensive training program conducted by the State Board of Election Commissioners must attend the comprehensive training program;

-Ensure that all poll workers at each polling site for a regularly scheduled election attended election training conducted locally by State Board-certified trainers and coordinated by the State Board prior to each regularly scheduled preferential primary election; and
+Ensure that all poll workers at each preferential primary election polling site for a regularly scheduled election attended election training conducted locally by State Board-certified trainers and coordinated by the State Board prior to each regularly scheduled preferential primary election; and

-Ensure that at least one (1) poll worker at each polling site attended election training coordinated by the State Board within twelve (12) months prior to any regularly scheduled election.
+For all elections following the regularly scheduled primary election, ensure that each poll worker has attended election training coordinated by the State Board within twelve (12) months prior to the election in which they are serving .

 § 203 Certification and Compensation of Poll Worker Trainers